kubesphere/website/content/en/blogs/understand-requests-and-limits-in-kubernetes.md

         memory: 100Mi
 ```

-Requests are the smallest amount of resources a container needs.
+Requests define the smallest amount of resources a container needs.
 For example, for a container running Spring Boot business, the requests specified must be the minimum amount of resources that a Java Virtual Machine (JVM) needs to consume in the container image.
-If you set `requests.memory` to `10Mi` for the Pod, obviously, it is not reasonable in this case.
-The memory resources the JVM is actually using will exceed the value of `requests.memory` (also known as OOM), resulting in the continuous restart of the Pod.
+If you only specify a low memory request, the odds are that the Kubernetes scheduler tends to schedule the Pod to the node which doesn’t have sufficient resources to run the JVM.
+Namely, the Pod cannot use more memory which the JVM bootup process needs.
+As a result, the Pod keeps restarting.

 On the other hand, limits determine the maximum amount of resources that a container can use, preventing resource shortage or machine crashes due to excessive resource consumption.
 If it is set to `0`, it means no resource limit for the container.
 In particular, if you set `limits` without specifying `requests`, Kubernetes considers the value of `requests` is the same as that of `limits` by default.